Ciel Nosurge: Reception and sales

-Japan's Famitsu magazine scored Ciel nosurge 31 out of 40.
+Japan's Famitsu magazine scored Ciel Nosurge 31 out of 40.
 Merchandise for the game include a mousepad.
 In the week from April 23 to April 29, Ciel nosurge ranked number one in PlayStation Vita games sales (33,324 per week) and fourth overall, behind Resident Evil: Operation Raccoon City (PlayStation 3 version), Mario Party 9, and Fire Emblem Awakening, respectively.

-Surge Concerto DX
+Future releases

+A continuation of the series for the Vita and PlayStation 3, titled Ar Nosurge, was released on March 6, 2014.
+Despite Ciel Nosurge staying in Japan, the sequel, a JRPG, was later released in English regions.

 Surge Concerto DX is a Nosurge collection consisting of Ar Nosurge DX and Ciel Nosurge DX announced in Japan on June 25, 2020.
 This collection is a re-release of Ciel nosurge and Ar nosurge.
 It was originally scheduled to release on January 28, 2021 in Japan for Nintendo Switch, PlayStation 4 and Microsoft Windows, but was later delayed to March 4, 2021.